lorecatta/ZikaModel/README.md

 (e.g. it can either be switched completely on or off).
 Intermediate effects are possible but they require a (simple) change to the code.

-A model which includes the effect of seasonality can be implemnted as:
+A model which includes the effect of seasonality can be implemented as:

 ```
 seasonal_model_run <- run_model(agec = age_init,